 Jana has performed at the Musikiin Aika Festival (Finland), Internationale Fereinkurse für Neue Musik (Germany) and has performed as a member of the hr-Sinfonieorchester (Frankfurt Radio Symphony Orchestra), featuring Brian Ferneyhough’s rarely performed “Firecycle Beta”.

 Jana’s involvement with contemporary classical music has allowed her to work in close proximity with composers such as Michael Finnissy, Helmut Lachenmann, Brian Ferneyhough and Philippe Leroux.

 Jana is currently pursuing her Masters Neue Musik under the tutelage of renowned contemporary pianist Nicolas Hodges at the Staatliche Hochschule für Musik und Darstellende Kunst Stuttgart (Germany).

-Jana completed her Bachelor’s in Piano Performance at the University of Toronto, under the tutelage of Jamie Parker (Gryphon Trio).
+Jana completed her Bachelor’s in Piano Performance at the University of Toronto, under the tutelage of Jamie Parker.
 During her four years at the University of Toronto, Jana maintained a high level of both musical and academic performance, being awarded the Alice and Armen Matheson Full Scholarship, as well as the Women’s Arts Association of Canada Graduating Scholarship.

 Playing both piano and violin from a young age, Jana completed her Royal Conservatory of Music Grade 10 in Violin with Ken Stromberg, and her Royal Conservatory of Music ARCT in Piano with Elizabeth Wocks in Kelowna, British Columbia.